kaka-lin/azure-notes/arm-template/templates/vm-linux-cpu-or-gpu-iotedge/README.md

-# Deploy a CPU or GPU based VM with IoT Edge
+# Deploy a CPU or NVIDIA GPU-backed VM with IoT Edge

-This will deploy a CPU or GPU based VM with IoT Edge pre-installed
+This will deploy a CPU or `NVIDIA GPU-backed` with IoT Edge pre-installed

 ## Reference: [Azure/iotedge-vm-deploy](https://github.com/Azure/iotedge-vm-deploy)